HLT41115 – Certificate IV in Health Care

 How do I source my work placement organisation?

 You are encouraged to seek local work placement volunteer opportunities as this makes achieving your work placement requirements more likely.
-Australian Paramedical College does however have existing relationships with host organisations and will regularly advertise these opportunities to students via the Facebook Students Forum, direct emails to cohorts and at Clinical Workshops.
+We have existing relationships with host organisations and will regularly advertise these opportunities to students via the APC Facebook Students Forum, direct emails to cohorts and at Clinical Workshops.

 When do I commence my work/clinical placement?